ertkonuk/NeMo-Aligner/docs/user-guide/rs.rst

 In this tutorial, we will go through the process of aligning a NeMo framework model using rejection sampling.
 These can be models such as LLaMa2 or Mistral.
 Our scripts will work the same way.

-RLHF is usually preceded by a Supervised Fine-Tuning (SFT).
+Rejection Sampling is usually preceded by a Supervised Fine-Tuning (SFT).
 We should first follow the :ref:`Prerequisite guide <prerequisite>` and the :ref:`SFT guide <sft>`.
 After obtaining the SFT model, we will also need to train a reward model as in :ref:`PPO guide <ppo>`.
 We will use the rejection sampling algorithm on the `Anthropic-HH-RLHF <https://huggingface.co/datasets/Anthropic/hh-rlhf>`__ dataset.

 Rejection Sampling Training
 ############